plstcharles/thelper/docs/src/use-cases.rst

     $ thelper new <PATH_TO_CLASSIF_CIFAR10_CONFIG>.json <PATH_TO_OUTPUT_DIR>

-See the :ref:`[user guide] <user-guide#creating-a-training-session>` for more information on creating training sessions.
+See the :ref:`[user guide] <user-guide-cli-new>` for more information on creating training sessions.
 Once that's done, you should obtain a folder named ``classif-cifar10`` in your output directory that contains training logs as well as checkpoints.
 To export this model in a new checkpoint, we will use the following session configuration::

     {